Andrew Irvine (mountaineer): 21st-century searches

 In 2010, a team informally dubbed the Andrew Irvine Search Committee and led by Holzel searched for Irvine in a computer-assembled montage of aerial photographs taken in 1984 by Brad Washburn and the National Geographic Society.
 They identified a possible object at about 8425 m, less than 100 m from the ice-axe location, consistent with a body lying in a slot of rock, feet pointing toward the summit, just as Xu described his sighting.

 A new expedition organised by Holzel was due to explore the upper slopes of Everest in December 2011, presumably with a view to determining the nature of this possible object.
 By conducting the expedition in winter, it was hoped that there would be much less snow on the upper slopes, increasing the chances of finding Irvine, as well as the camera that it is hoped will be with him.

 In 2019, Mark Synnott led a party that investigated the 'crevice' identified by Holzel as the potential resting place of Irvine, but discovered that it was merely an optical illusion.
 Synnott later reported on the possibility that the 1975 Chinese expedition may have found both Irvine and the camera.

 Discovery of partial remains

 In 2024, a National Geographic team led by Jimmy Chin found what are believed to be Irvine's partial remains on Everest.

 It is believed that the remains had emerged from a melting glacier.
-The remains were found at an undisclosed location on the Central Rongbuk Glacier at an altitude at least 7,000 feet lower than where Mallory’s body was discovered.
+The remains were found at an undisclosed location on the Central Rongbuk Glacier at an altitude at least 2100 metres (7,000 feet) lower than where Mallory’s body was discovered.
 A detached foot inside a boot and sock, with "A. C. Irvine" on a name tape, was found emerging from the ice.
-The cameras remain missing.
+No cameras were found.